 Howling winds and jagged rocks poking at your back don’t exactly make for a good night’s sleep.
 Add the omnipresent possibility of a bear encounter, and you’re off the hook if tucking into a thin layer of canvas for the night just isn’t your thing.
 You’re not off the hook for bashing on nature, however, so, fortunately, it’s totally doable to seclude yourself away from the civilized world without sacrificing the bed-laden comforts and four walls you’re used to.

-These cabin escapes spare you even needing to sacrifice home luxuries — actually, you might even find new comforts to complement the seclusion.
+These luxury cabin rentals spare you even needing to sacrifice home amenities — actually, you might even find new comforts to complement the seclusion.
 If your outdoorsy friends ever question your preference for rustic-modern, send them this list and watch their mouths drop.

 The Douglas Fir House at Lone Mountain Ranch — Big Sky, Montana